LeoYulinLi/leoresumebot/readme.md

 In the `corpus-en.json`, I enumerated some common skills, projects, languages, etc. in the `entities`.
 That provides the NLP processor to pick up these keyword in the user input, and later, I used those keywords to set the context in the conversation handler.

+There are also some hard coded context depends on the situation.
+Let's say in this conversation:
+> user: do you know kotlin
+>
+> bot: In terms of kotlin, these are some of the projects that I have done:
+>
+> bot: ##[Simbrain] [Image] Simbrain is an open source neural network simulator and visualizer

+Since there is only one project that matches the description, if a user would like to know more about the project, they should be able to directly ask the bot to tell them more (e.g. "tell me more about _this_ project).
+The context `this` in this case should be really clear to the user, so the bot has a feature where the resulting project list has only one entry, it is automatically added to the context.
+So the user can have a conversation like this:

+> user: do you know kotlin
+>
+> bot: In terms of kotlin, these are some of the projects that I have done:
+>
+> bot: ##[Simbrain] [Image] Simbrain is an open source neural network simulator and visualizer
+>
+> user: what is that about
+>
+> bot: Simbrain is a neural network simulator and visualizer created by Jeffery Yoshimi, my artificial neural network professor.
+>
+> ...

 ### Handlers
 The base handler is inside the `server.ts`.